justeat/JE.ApiValidation/README.md

 # JE.ApiValidation.Library

+## Features
+### Standard error response DTO
+Clients shouldn't have to parse different response bodies to find out what went wrong.

+ Request validation can happen outside of your application logic (in a filter, or interceptor), making your code easier to understand.
+* Error processing can happen outside of your application logic, by running `_validator.ValidateAndThrow(thingToProcess);` - the `ValidationException` is caught and transformed to the standard error response DTO
+* A hook to log what went wrong before serving back the bad request.

 ## Motivations
 * API consumers want to be able to handle errors in a standard way
   * anything else is wasted time